sadmankiba/bendability/docs/Boundaries.md

 **Future Directions**
 - See nearest long linker distance from random positions or whole chromosome.

+## Plot c0, boundary, nuc and tss position on same plot

+**Procedure**
+Plot c0 with imp pos.
+[C7][]

+**Observations**
+- Are boundaries near rigid linkers?
+  - From quick glance, no such relation was found.

+- How are boundaries distanced from TSS?
+  - Strong boundaries are close to TSS.
+Often at promoters.
+For example, at 322.2k and 342.6k.

+- Any pattern in C0 that differentiates strong boundaries to weak boundaries?

+**Future directions**
+- TSS distnc from bndry prob distrib
+- C0 region around bndry

 ## Code References
 [C1] `conformation.domains.PlotBoundariesHE.line_c0_around()`
 [C2] `conformation.domains.MCBoundariesHECollector.plot_scatter_mean_c0()`